How to Play Autumn Leaves

 The tune sits in G minor and follows a 32-bar ABC form.
 What makes it so valuable as a study piece is the way both the major and relative minor ii-V-Is appear in quick succession — you'll find yourself navigating between Bb major and G minor within the same chorus.
 The descending diatonic sequence in the A section is instantly recognisable and great ear-training for any instrument.

-This tutorial uses LoopTube's backing track with a real-time scrolling chord chart — every chord lights up green as it plays.
+This tutorial uses a backing track with a real-time scrolling chord chart — every chord lights up as it plays.
 Use the loop controls to isolate any section, slow the tempo down until the changes feel natural, then gradually bring it back to full speed.

 Loop a section